What One Becomes

 What One Becomes is the second studio album by American post-metal band Sumac.
 It was released on June 10, 2016 through Thrill Jockey.
 The album was recorded at The Unknown studio in Anacortes then mixed and produced by Kurt Ballou at GodCity Studio in Salem.

 Background

 In November 2015, it was announced that the band was in at Phil Elverum’s co-owned studio The Unknown tracking the follow-up to their 2015 debut, The Deal.
 Reports also confirmed that Kurt Ballou (Converge) would be reprising his role as mixer as well as taking on production and engineering duties for the album.
 On March 18, 2016 an album teaser was released that featured footage of the recording process along with a brief flash of the words "what one becomes".
-Three days later the forthcoming sophomore album's title was confirmed as What One Becomes alongside premiere single “Rigid Man” as well as the track list and release date.
+Three days later the forthcoming album's title was confirmed as What One Becomes alongside premiere single “Rigid Man” as well as the track list and release date.